keerthi-rg/GitCourse/readme.md

-Hello Keerthi all the best!
+hello Keerthi All the best for your preparations